Inuyasha: Feudal Combat

 is a 3D fighting game for the PlayStation 2 based on the Inuyasha manga and anime series.

 Bandai planned to release this video game on August 16, 2005 in North America, but it was postponed to August 23 due to the Miyagi earthquake.
 It was released in Japan on June 16, 2005.

 Gameplay

-In Inuyasha: Feudal Combat, up to four characters, two per team, may be present at once in a battle, however, two player characters cannot be on the same team.
-(IE: Player 1 as main fighter; Player 2 as their partner) Both the player and opponent may each select another character as their partner.
+In Inuyasha: Feudal Combat, up to four characters, two per team, may be present at once in a battle, however, two player characters cannot be on the same team. (i.e. Player 1 as main fighter; Player 2 as their partner) Both the player and opponent may each select another character as their partner.
 There are four modes of gameplay, including Story, Mission, Battle, and Practice modes.

 When the Spirit Gauge is full, a special Finishing Move can be performed.
 Each character's basic Finishing Move can be activated by pressing and holding the circle button.
 But when a character is fighting alongside a partner and the duo reaches Great affinity, pressing circle will trigger a combined Finishing Move, a combined team attack between the two characters.
 Certain player/partner combinations will have their own special finishing move together.
 Those combinations are: